 The state improved Route 10 in the 1930s, but was not yet considering a freeway for the corridor.
 Grade separations and rudimentary Route 10 interchanges from the early 1930s survive at Route 322 in Milldale and US 6 in Farmington.
 These were the first such interchanges in the state.

-The Milldale grade separation was let to bid in 1930, when the highways involved where New England Interstate 3 and state highways 118 and 111.
+The Milldale grade separation was let to bid in 1930, when the highways involved were New England Interstate 3 and state highways 118 and 111.
 The motivation was safety — to eliminate sharp turns and other hazards at the intersection.

 Connecticut's $400 million Thruway Plan of 1953, which presaged current highways such as I-91 and Route 8, did not include Route 10.